 Speaking of reading, I trust every Christian is familiar with it, because it has been an indispensable thing for us to do every day since we started believing in the Lord.
-However, many Christians have had this kind of experience: Sometimes, when we are reading the Bible, we feel God is communicating with us, as if He has come before us, face-to-face, and we also feel our spirits are very moved; but sometimes we feel our reading the Bible is dry and barren, and that we have no enlightenment from the Holy Spirit and no spiritual enjoyment.
+However, many Christians have had this kind of experience: Sometimes, when we are reading the Bible, we feel God is communicating with us, as if He has come before us, face-to-face, and we also feel very moved in our spirits; but sometimes we feel our reading the Bible is dry and barren, and that we have no enlightenment from the Holy Spirit and no spiritual enjoyment.
 Why are there two entirely different states in reading the Bible?
 In fact, this is all caused by our not grasping principles.
-If we want to receive light from reading the Bible every day, we need to grasp the following three principles, and then we can easily become intimate with the Lord.
+If we want to receive light when reading the Bible every day, we need to grasp the following three principles, and then we can easily become intimate with the Lord.

 Often times we think that those who read the Bible over many times and know it by heart can please God, and we even envy those who learn much about it.
-This causes us to focus on how many pieces we read or famous chapters and verses we memorize when we read the scriptures.
-But, if we ponder carefully, we will find that, the more we pay attention to this, the more estranged the relationship between us and God will become, and the more we think that aside from memorizing these scriptures, we still have not obtained real spiritual nourishment.
-In reality, we all know that we cannot understand the inner meaning of the scriptures from a literal perspective, and that only by pondering them and obtaining the enlightenment and guidance of the Holy Spirit can we get their true meaning.
-If we are merely concerned with the words of the Bible but do not ponder their true meaning, then they are only doctrines for us regardless of how many we are equipped with.
+This causes us to focus on how many pieces we read or to memorize famous chapters and verses when reading the scriptures.
+But, if we ponder carefully, we will find that, the more we pay attention to this, the more estranged the relationship between us and God becomes, and the more we realize that aside from memorizing these scriptures, we still have not obtained real spiritual nourishment.
+In reality, we all know that we cannot understand the inner meaning of the scriptures from a literal perspective, and that only by pondering them and obtaining the enlightenment and guidance of the Holy Spirit can we understand their true meaning.
+If we are merely concerned with the words of the Bible but do not ponder their true meaning, then they are only doctrines for us regardless of how many we read them.
 And if we use them to flaunt ourselves, then it will make God detest us.

 The above are the three principles of reading the Bible.
 As long as we read the scriptures according to them, our difficulties and questions will be resolved, we will gradually begin to achieve growth in our spiritual life, and our relationship with the Lord will become ever closer.